XpelC/SCT_model/README.md

-# SCT_model
-Build a surface charge trapping model for semiconductor nanocrystals
+##Code for computational model that describes electron dynamic in semiconductor nanocrystals
+Currently works for Python 3.6
+Done by Xinpu Chen as an undergraduate thesis.